- 1What Is a Parvoviral Infection?

 Parvovirus infection in humans is caused by human parvovirus B19.
 A different parvovirus is seen in dogs and cats, so there is no possibility of spreading the disease from the pets or vice versa.

 The parvovirus is present in the spit of saliva and the nasal mucus.
 When an infected person coughs or sneezes, the virus from them can spread through airborne droplets.
 The virus can also spread through blood or contaminated blood products.
 In pregnant women infected with parvovirus, the virus can cross the placenta and infect the fetus.
+The infection is contagious the week before the appearance of the rash.
+After the rash appears, the disease is no longer infectious, and the affected person need not be isolated.

 Generally, there is no need to visit a doctor for a parvovirus infection.
-But if the affected individual has an underlying health condition predisposing to an increased risk of complications from parvovirus infection, then a doctor’s appointment is important.
+However, if the affected individual has an underlying health condition predisposing to an increased risk of complications from parvovirus infection, then a doctor’s appointment is important.
 These conditions may include the following-

 What Are the Complications of Parvovirus Infection?